ReturnInfinity/BareMetal-OS/README.md

 	./baremetal.sh demos

-This command installs the various test/example programs to the disk image.
+This command installs the demo programs to the disk image.

 ## Test the install with QEMU